Joining the Dots in POTS, Migraine and Fibromyalgia

 Heart rate variability

-Preliminary studies we conducted using static heart rate variability monitors to measure changes in autonomic tone in the vessels shows 2 distinct patterns, one obviously increased adrenalin, but in many others a reverse type of picture, probably from acetylcholine, and in the early mobile testing, both patterns are starting to emerge.
-Few controls have been tested, so it is not known if these autonomic changes are “normal,” but I expect the activation to be exaggerated by other factors such as the “stretchy collagen” found in Ehlers-Danloss Syndrome and other people with hypermobility.
-The work in this has commenced, in normals as well as the different types of “drivers.”
+Preliminary studies we conducted using static heart rate variability monitors to measure changes in autonomic tone in the vessels shows 2 distinct patterns, one obviously increased adrenalin, but in most POTS a reverse type of picture, probably from acetylcholine, and in the current mobile testing, both patterns are starting to emerge.
+Few controls have been tested as yet, so it is not known if these autonomic changes are “normal,” but I expect the activation to be exaggerated by other factors such as the “stretchy collagen” found in Ehlers-Danloss Syndrome and other people with hypermobility.

 Acetylcholine has been implicated, as seen in research from Griffith University, in the cause of chronic fatigue, especially when there is a history of previous infectious mononucleosis.
 The HRV studies are starting to suggest this is a major factor in POTS and fibro fatigue.